The State of Computer Vision Research in Africa: Acknowledgments

 We start with an overview of the results followed by a fine-grained analysis and focus on two main questions: (i) ``What can you identify as Top-3 setbacks/structural barriers in African computer vision research?
 Select from the list and/or add more under Others.'' (ii)``What do you think is the Top-2 urgent directions to improve the computer vision research eco-system in Africa?
 Select from the list and/or add more under Others.''
+Some of the choices for structural barriers include `lack of funding' and `poor economic systems'.
+The former results in the inability of research labs to conduct research, while the later entails the escape of talent abroad to avoid such economic situations and inability to build proper infrastructure necessary for research.
 For the first question we found the highest three barriers were lack of funding, low access to resources (e.g., compute) and limited availability of African datasets.
-For the second question we found the top two directions from the participants views were, establishing research Collaborations across African universities and launching projects to curate African Computer Vision datasets.
+For the second question we found the top two directions from the participants views were, establishing research collaborations across African universities and launching projects to curate African computer vision datasets.

 For the fine-grained analysis we show the distribution of the responses per African region and per career position for the former two questions.
 Note that participants chose multiple answers for these questions and percentages are computed with respect to the total participants per answer.
 Figure \ref{fig:plot_questionnaire_global} shows the distribution with respect to the African regions for the two former questions.
-The responses from Eastern Africa agreed more on ``Barrier 1: Lack of funding'' for the first question and ``Direction 1: Better Computer Vision courses taught in universities'' for the second.
-While South Africans appear to agree more on ``Barrier 3: Low access to resources'' for the first question and ``Direction 4: Launching projects to curate African Computer Vision datasets'' for the second.
+The responses from Eastern Africa agreed more on ``Barrier 1: Lack of funding'' for the first question and ``Direction 1: Better computer vision courses taught in universities'' for the second.
+While South Africans appear to agree more on ``Barrier 3: Low access to resources'' for the first question and ``Direction 4: Launching projects to curate African computer vision datasets'' for the second.